aarl-ieee-nitk/aarl-ieee-nitk.github.io/_posts/2019-12-19-Temporal-Difference-Learning.md

 ## Conclusion

 In this article, we saw some well-known methods to solve Reinforcement Learning problems using **bootstrapping** and **sampling**.
 However, it is difficult to extend these algorithms to real-world RL problems.
-Real-world RL problems like the game of **Go** can have up to $10^{170}$ states, and many problems like teaching a Helicopter to fly in a park can be an infinite number of states.
+Real-world RL problems like the game of **Go** can have up to $10^{170}$ states and more than $200$ possible moves to make at a time, and many problems like teaching a Helicopter to fly in a park, a robot trying to manipulate objects, etc. can have extremely large or asymptotically infinite state and action spaces.
 The table-lookup representation used until now is highly impractical to solve these problems.
 Hence we use **function approximators** like **Neural-Networks** to find an approximate action-value function rather than finding the value for each state-action pair.
+The approximator is chosen such that $|d| << S$, where $d$ is the cardinality of the approximator dimensions and $S$ is the dimension of the state-space, and then tuned so that a large part of the state-action space can be represented by just a few parameters (a crude way of explaining the idea).
 However, the core logic behind the algorithms remains the same, just with a change in the way they are implemented.